neoneb/neoneb/README.md

 **`Full Stack Web Developer`**

-Hi there!
-My name is Chris, a Full Stack Developer based in BC, Canada.
-I'm passionate about creating innovative solutions to complex problems, and love to continuously learn and improve.
-With my diverse skill set in front-end development, back-end development, and database management, I'm excited to bring value to your projects and help achieve your goals.
+        Hi there, I'm Chris!
+I'm a Full Stack Developer based in BC, Canada.
+I'm passionate about solving complex problems with innovative solutions.
+My approach is rooted in a growth mindset, which drives me to continually learn and improve.
+With my versatile skill set in front-end and back-end development, as well as database management, I'm eager to collaborate with you to help bring your projects to the next level.
 Thanks for stopping by!

 ---